-In this article, you will learn everything you need to know about the Endpoint Detection - Next-Gen Antivirus & MDM module.
+In this article, you will learn everything you need to know about the Next-Gen Antivirus & MDM module.

-Endpoint Detection - Next-Gen Antivirus & MDM is the reactive protection side of our product suite.
+Next-Gen Antivirus & MDM is the reactive protection side of our product suite.
 The Next-Gen Antivirus solution reacts to infected files found on the system.
 Next-Gen Antivirus combines the techniques known by both traditional and Next-Gen Antivirus to detect and remediate viruses, APTs, financial fraud, ransomware, and data leaks.
 It complements the Threat Prevention - Endpoint product module, to offer all-around protection.
 It offers a centralized management interface across all devices for easy corporate client management.
-It is flexible, easy to use and it offers a wide variety of scanning profiles to fit your corporate needs.
+It is flexible and easy to use and it offers a wide variety of scanning profiles to fit your corporate needs.
 The addition of the XTP engine will supercharge the current Next-Gen Antivirus with Extended Threat Protection (XTP) capabilities, thus supplying you with evidence-based information about sophisticated cybersecurity risks, offering a holistic view of weaknesses, categorized on MITRE ATT&CK tactics and techniques and, ultimately, providing boundless levels of state of the art protection.
 The new version of Heimdal’s Next-Gen Antivirus offers more Windows OS native capabilities, as well as the XTP engine with its aforementioned benefits.

 HOW DOES NEXT-GEN ANTIVIRUS WORKS?